tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A set of "Test Validation Data" accompanies the BDQ Core Test descriptors.
 These data are intended for implementers to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
 Each Test Specification could be graphed as a flow chart with several paths, the Test Validation Data are intended to cover each node and each path within each Test Specification with at least a single case.
 These data are, however, not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviors.

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single validation of a single Test.
 The file has columns identifying the Test, the input data, the expected Response.status, Response.result, an example Response.comment, parameter values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
-Most of the terms for a given Test are empty.
+Most of the terms for a given Test are bdq:Empty.

 The Test validation records are all fragmentary [Simple Darwin Core](https://dwc.tdwg.org/simple/) (Wieczorek et al. 2012) Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular validation and consists of a mixture of real and artificial data.
 The validation data consists of over 1100 records, with an average of about 10 validation cases for each Test (designed to exercise all of the decision pathways in the Specification of the Test).
 The set of rows for a given Test are intended to be sufficient to validate that an implementation of that particular Test performs as expected against the Specification.